mitchelllisle/data-privacy-papers/README.md

 performance.
 Each client (domain) applies a custom DP noise scale proportional to its data sensitivity, and the server adaptively reduces noise when utility falls below a threshold.
-In experiments on three mental health datasets, we show that FedMentor improves safety over standard Federated Learning without privacy, raising safe output rates by up to three points and lowering toxicity, while maintaining utility (BERTScore F1 and ROUGE-L) within 0.5% of the non-private baseline and close to the centralized upper bound.
-The framework scales to backbones with up to 1.7B parameters on single-GPU clients, requiring
-< 173 MB of communication per round.
-FedMentor demonstrates a practical
-approach to privately fine-tune LLMs for safer deployments in healthcare and other sensitive fields.</p>
+In experiments on three mental health datasets, we show that FedMentor improves safety over standard Federated Learning (FL) without privacy, raising safe output rates by up to three points and lowering toxicity, while maintaining utility (BERTScore F1 and ROUGE-L) within 0.5% of the non-private baseline and close to the centralized upper bound.
+The framework scales to backbones with up to 1.7B parameters on single-GPU clients, requiring < 173 MB of communication per-round.
+FedMentor demonstrates a practical approach to privately fine-tune LLMs for safer deployments in healthcare and other sensitive fields.</p>
   </details>
 </div>